-If you were to hypothetically get together a team made from all the cross-time counterparts of this character, what would you possibly name them?
+If you were to hypothetically get together a team made from all the cross-time counterparts of this character, what would you possibly name it?

 Nate Grey travels between dimensions armed with astonishing psychic powers.